firmai/ml-fairness-framework/README.md

-# FaitPut - Model Output Preprocessing for Fair Machine Learning
+# FairPut - Preprocessing for Fair ML